avcoder/unit08-lesson03/slides.md

 # Homework

+- Think about your Mobile App Assignment due Oct.
+5
-- Think about your Capstone Planning Project
+- Think about Capstone Planning Project
    - can submit before due date if you wish